brgtrainings/brgtrainings.github.io/syllabus/c/section-four/functions.md

 The `square_circle()` function which we defined at the [Example](#example) is actually a user defined function which we used in the later part of the program.

+## Function Arguments

+While calling a function, there are two ways in which arguments can be passed to a function.

+### Call by value

+This method copies the actual value of an arguments passed to function into their respective parameters as declared in the function.
+And, whatever changes made to the parameters inside the function have no effect on the arguments passed while calling to it.

+All the example in this page uses _Call by value_ approach of function arguments.

+### Call by reference

+This method copies the address of an arguments passed to function into their respective formal parameters.
+And, we can access the actual argument using this address which means that changes made to these parameters affect the arguments.

+We will see the example of _Call by reference_ later in the pointer section.

 ## Exercises

 - Write a function to perform addition and subtraction of two numbers and use it in the program.